TomosRich/PLIF-Processing/paper.md

 Methods to calculate the absorptivity $\varepsilon$ of a solution vary, this software package includes a preliminary version of code to iteratively calculate this from the calibration images.
 This process mostly uses the existing code and is designed to be optional.

+Below is a list of all the function to be included in the package:

+\begin{mdframed}[hidealllines=true,backgroundcolor=blue!10]
+{\bf PLIF Calibration functions - calib\_calculate\_coefficients}
+\begin{enumerate}

+    \item Average - calib\_average\_frames : A function to average the sets of images used for each calibration tank position.

+    Input: 7 sets of images

+    Output: 7 Images

+    \item Merge - calib\_merge\_frames : A function to merge the 3 tank positions for each dye concentration.
+The background image does not need merging.

+    Input: 2 sets of 3 images

+    Output: 2 Images

+    \item Trace Rays - calib\_trace\_rays : A function requiring user input to calculate the laser origin based on visible laser lines in the calibration images.
+In this step sections of the image can also be selected to be deleted and interpolated.

+    Input: Laser streak locations.

+    Output: Laser Source coordinates.

+    \item Correct Attenuation - calib\_correct\_attenuation : Application of attenuation correction using molar apsorptivity(Epsilon), laser source location, and out of frame tank height.

+    Input: Molar apsorptivity, out of frame tank height, 2 images.

+    Output: 2 Images.

+    \item Background Intensity Gradient - calculate\_background\_intensity\_gradient : Uses GetBackgroundIntensity on every experiment image to plot the increase in background concentration between start and end of experiment.

+    Input: All experimental Images.

+    Output: Gradient of increase in background intensity .

+    \item Assess Calibration - calib\_attenuation\_summary\_figures : Prints output figures to check the final inputs to the calibration matrix

+    Input: Background calibration image and two pre-processed calibration images.

+    Output: Graphs to check validity of previous calirbation steps.

+    \item Output Calibration - calib\_make\_final\_frame : Creates calibration curve for each pixel in image and exports as matrix.

+    Input: Background calibration image and two pre-processed calibration images.

+    Output: Final calibration matrix.

+\end{enumerate}

+{\bf PLIF Processing Function - apply\_calibration\_coefficients}
+\begin{enumerate}
+    \item apply\_calibration\_coefficients: Applies calibration matrix to experimental images.

+    Input: Experimental images, Calibration matrix.

+    Output: Processed PLIF images.

+\end{enumerate}

+{\bf Epsilon Optimisation Function}
+\begin{enumerate}
+    \item Epsilon Iteration - epsilon\_correct\_attenuation : Uses bisection method to optimise absorptivity value for calibration images.

+    Input: Laser source coordinates, averaged and merged calibration images.

+    Output: Optimal Epsilon value for this specific set of images.

+\end{enumerate}

+{\bf File Accessing Sub-functions}
+\begin{enumerate}

+     \item get\_scale\_origin: Uses an image of the calibration plate to apply a user defined origin to all images.

+    Input: Calibration Image, User input.

+    Output: Image Origin in x and y.

+    \item get\_plif\_image: Reads image file, converts from select formats to numerical arrays.

+    Input: Path to image.

+    Output: Image as numerical array.

+    \item get\_laser\_origin: Uses user defined ray tracing to calculate origin of the laser sheet.

+    Input: Calibration Images, User input.

+    Output: Laser Origin in x and y.

+    \item get\_dye\_conc\_filenames: Creates list of file names for calibration concentrations.

+    Input: Concentrations of dye in calibration tanks.

+    Output: List of calibration image file names.

+    \item get\_default\_unset\_parameters: Uses default values from experiments carried out at Southampton as unset values.

+    Input: n/a

+    Output: Unset parameters.

+    \item get\_background\_intensity: Uses a selction of the freestream of the flow with no scalar to estimate the intensity of the background, relative to the original before the experiment began.

+    Input: Experiment Image, Freestream location.

+    Output: Relative background intensity.

+\end{enumerate}
+\end{mdframed}

 # Citations